brownplt/iticse-in-flow-2014/report/sections/feedback.md

 of everything that might possibly be wrong, but to provide valuable but concise reviews.

-Instructors may seek to use meta-reviews to monitor the @IFPR process.
+Instructors may seek to use meta-reviews to monitor the IFPR process.
-Given the quicker turn-around times inherent to @IFPR, such monitoring benefits from tool support and structural elements of meta-reviews.
+Given the quicker turn-around times inherent to IFPR, such monitoring benefits from tool support and structural elements of meta-reviews.
 For example, asking students to rate the reviews they receive on a simple Likert scale makes it easy for an instructor to focus on potentially problematic reviews without undue burden on the students.
-In some @IFPR configurations, software tools that include automatic grading could report partial information on whether student performance improves following the review phase.
+In some IFPR configurations, software tools that include automatic grading could report partial information on whether student performance improves following the review phase.
 Such information would be most useful for identifying cases in which poor work did not